gertrude-app/web/docs/app/src/pages/index.md

 _Approving_ an item is essentially the same thing as _deleting_ it.
 The idea is that an "approved" item does not need to be seen again.
-It's rare that you'll actually approve items invidually&mdash;you'll notice when you have large amounts of items to review, that Gertrude gives you the option to approve them _in chunks of one hundred at a time_, and also you can _approve an entire day at once_ at the bottom of the screen.
+It's rare that you'll actually approve items individually&mdash;you'll notice when you have large amounts of items to review, that Gertrude gives you the option to approve them _in chunks of one hundred at a time_, and also you can _approve an entire day at once_ at the bottom of the screen.

 {% callout type="note" title="Discussing screenshots with users" %}